-A motorist who bought my book explained to me how he used my advice to beat a speeding fine on temporary roadworks.
+A motorist who bought my book explained how he used my advice to beat a speeding fine on temporary roadworks.

 A motorist was on his way to work on the M5 and was allegedly caught speeding through temporary roadworks.
-He was adamant that he wasn’t speeding as he had his car set on cruise control, given that he has penalty points on his licence for previous offences and relies on his car for work.
+He was adamant that he wasn’t speeding.
+He had his car set on cruise control, given that he has penalty points on his licence for previous offences and relies on his car for work.

 Motorists are finding inspiration in fighting alleged traffic violations and taking a leaf out of high profile celebrity cases.

-What incensed him is that he always makes a point of religiously sticking to the speed limit through roadworks by setting his speed limiter as he enters the roadworks to ensure that he cannot subconsciously speed up and exceed the limit.
+What incensed him is that he always makes a point of religiously sticking to the speed limit through roadworks.
+He sets the speed limiter as he enters the roadworks to ensure that he cannot subconsciously speed up and exceed the limit.
 If he puts his foot down, the car will get to the set limit and will not go any faster unless he overrides it.

-In this case he set the speed limiter to 53 as he always does and remembers cancelling it as he exited the roadworks as he approached junction 13.
-He also has a Garmin dashcam that records his speed and location but given the amount of time and distance travelled in the past 10 days, the data had been overwritten.
+In this case, he set the speed limiter to 53 as he always does and remembers cancelling it as he exited the roadworks as he approached junction 13.
+He also has a Garmin dashcam that records his speed and location, but the data had been overwritten given the amount of time and distance travelled in the past 10 days.

 Temporary roadworks and signage must be approved by the local authorities to a specific criteria and you are well within your rights to ask for proof.
 Illegal signs = illegal fines.
 The signage has to be legal and correct.
 The key is to question the legality and cast reasonable doubt on the alleged offence to win your case.
 Nobody does anything properly on this, so the odds are in your favour if you can put a case together to do just that.